m4rc2a/hub75-queue-display/readme.md

 - [ ] Integration of a larger and more readable font for number display.
 - [ ] Animated transitions when new numbers are received and displayed.
 - [ ] Further improvements to usability and visual appearance.
+- [ ] Add a QR code to the display for connecting to the Wi-Fi.

 ## Special Thanks